pkg_search() starts a new search query, or shows the details of the previous query, if called without arguments.

 #>

-#> 2 scales @ 1.3.0 Thomas Lin Pedersen, 13 days ago
+#> 2 scales @ 1.3.0 Thomas Lin Pedersen, about a year ago

 #> ----------------